voyagermesh/voyager/docs/guides/ingress/tls/multiple-tls.md

 # Multiple TLS Certificates

 You can secure an Ingress by specifying TLS secrets or `certificates.voyager.appscode.com` resources inside `spec.tls` section of the Ingress.
+Voyager writes the TLS secrets in `/etc/ssl/private/haproxy/tls/{secret-name}.pem` files inside the HAProxy pod.
+So if you specify multiple TLS secrets, all of them will be mounted in `/etc/ssl/private/haproxy/tls` folder.
+HAProxy presents the certificate to clients which matches with the TLS Server Name Indication (SNI) field of the request.
+If no SNI is provided by the client or if the SNI does not match with any certificate, then the first loaded certificate will be presented.
+So you need send request with correct SNI.
+Note that, `Host` header does not indicates the SNI.

 This tutorial will show you how to configure multiple TLS secrets/certificates for different hosts within a single ingress.

 ## Before You Begin